-Composite decking is very adaptable to the environment, requires little maintenance, is cool to the touch, and doesn’t splinter easily.
-Better yet, you can use composite materials for all aspects of roof deck construction: flooring, siding, stairs, railings, benches, gazebos.
+Composite decking materials are very adaptable to the environment, require little maintenance, are cool to the touch, and don’t splinter easily.
+Better yet, you can use composite materials for all aspects of roof deck construction: flooring, siding, stairs, railings, benches, and gazebos.
 Anything you want to build with wood can be built with composites to create a beautiful and cohesive design for your rooftop living space.

 The right furniture can transform a simple rooftop deck into a comfortable outdoor living space.
 Just like choosing the right materials to build your rooftop deck, it is extremely important to choose rooftop decking furniture that can withstand direct sunlight and rain.

 When choosing outdoor furniture that will last, look for furniture that is rated for outdoor use, is easy to clean, and is fade and stain-resistant.